GerritCodeReview/k8s-gerrit/helm-charts/gerrit-master/README.md

 Gerrit is a web-based code review tool, which acts as a Git server.
 This helm chart provides a Gerrit setup that can be deployed on Kubernetes.
-The chart can deploy its own database (Currently on MySQL databases are supported) and provides a CronJob to perform Git garbage collection.
+In addition, the chart provides a CronJob to perform Git garbage collection.

 ## Prerequisites